 In the large city of Lima, for centuries a very stronghold of image worship, the interest in the Church has of late years been waning.
 Perhaps one reason for this is the changing nature of the native population of the city, for the deaths there exceed the births.
-Seeing this falling away from the Church, the priests announced that they had decided to send for the Sacred Heart of the Virgin, and trusted that the presence of this holy relic would promote the more faithful attendance of the flock.
+Seeing this falling away from the Church, the priests announced that they had decided to send for the \Sacred Heart of the Virgin\, and trusted that the presence of this holy relic would promote the more faithful attendance of the flock.
 The heart arrived and was with great solemnity hung from the roof of the cathedral as the incentive to piety.
 Thousands flocked into the sacred building with reverent awe.
 The women gazed upon the heart with tearful eyes, and as they thought of Mary's sufferings and goodness they were emulated to deeper acts of love and piety.
-One day the wind blew very strongly through the open doorway, and the Sacred Heart of the sawdust fell out of the canvas bag they had worshipped as the heart of flesh of their goddess.
+One day the wind blew very strongly through the open doorway, and the Sacred Heart began to sway to and fro.
+Getting more and more momentum with every oscillation, the heart finally struck against a sharp cornice, when lo--\all the sawdust fell out\ of the canvas bag they had worshipped as the heart of flesh of their goddess.
 How they reconciled the existence of the heart of the Virgin with their belief that she ascended to heaven in a bodily form I do not pretend to imagine.
 It may be remarked that this is surely Romanism corrupted.
 Nay, it is rather Romanism developed.